MyPython101/PerformanceTesting/README.md

 ### e.
 Result

 Result for the first test case 1000 user at 1.00 spawn rate.
+The result return with 0% fail rate.
+Testers can download the PDF, CVS version for data analysis.
+Web UI can also be use for monitoring with real time monitoring and interactive chart.

+In my latest test, Template-Blog was able to handle 20,000 users at 0.5 spawn rate.

+**Test Result**
 This is printed within my IDE (Py Charm).
-The result return with 0% fail rate.
-Testers can download the PDF, CVS version for data analysis

-In my latest run, Template-Blog was able to handle 20,000 users at 0.5 spawn rate.

 ```bash
 2022-03-10T17:00:41Z
 [2022-03-10 12:00:41,483] DESKTOP-J4K30PB/INFO/locust.main: Shutting down (exit code 1)